 - Reporting services

-- Capability of streaming real-time data from data transactions (Stream Insight)
+- The capability of streaming real-time data from data transactions (Stream Insight)

 - It includes the following services for integrating and securing systems